svin24/svin24.github.io/content/blog/2023-04-11-The-FSF-is-dying.md

    others besides.
 The present leadership, particularly from RMS, creates an exclusionary environment in a place where inclusion and representation are important for the success of the movement.
 1. **Reform the institution**.
-The FSF needs correct its myopic view of the ecosystem, reach out to emerging leaders throughout the FOSS world, and ask them to take charge of the FSF's mission.
+The FSF needs to correct its myopic view of the ecosystem, reach out to emerging leaders throughout the FOSS world, and ask them to take charge of the FSF's mission.
 It's these leaders who hold the reins of the free software movement today -- not the FSF.
 If the FSF still